Argentine flag sun

 The Sun of May (Sol de Mayo)

 The golden Sun of May, or “Sol de Mayo,” is the flag’s most distinctive emblem.
 It’s a stylized representation of the sun, featuring a human face, surrounded by 32 rays—16 straight and 16 wavy.
-This emblem isn’t merely decorative. it’s deeply symbolic.
+This emblem isn’t merely decorative.
+It’s deeply symbolic.

 The sun itself is a powerful symbol in many cultures, often representing life, energy, and enlightenment.
-In the context of Argentina, it especially commemorates the May Revolution of 1810 — which marked the beginning of the country’s fight for independence from Spain.
+In the context of Argentina, it especially commemorates the May Revolution of 1810—which marked the beginning of the country’s fight for independence from Spain.
 The “May” in its name refers directly to this key month and year.

 Symbolism and National Identity

-The Flag in Contemporary Argentina
+The Flag in Contemporary Argentine Society

 Frequently Asked Questions